 As well as giving surrogate-born children and their parents the opportunity to make friends and have fun with those in similar circumstances, it will provide the tools and discussion forums to help parents talk to their child about their origins.

-The first event will be held at the Surrogacy UK spring conference on 18th March 2017 in Northamptonshire.
+The first event was held at the Surrogacy UK spring conference on 18th March 2017 in Northamptonshire.

-The sessions will be tailored to support all surrogacy-born children, whether born through host or straight surrogacy, or using donor eggs or having same-sex parents.
+The sessions were tailored to support all surrogacy-born children, whether born through host or straight surrogacy, or using donor eggs or having same-sex parents.

-All parents through surrogacy are welcome to attend, whether your child was born in the UK, through an organisation, or through an independent or international arrangement.
+All parents through surrogacy were welcome to attend, whether the child was born in the UK, through an organisation, or through an independent or international arrangement.